intel/gbs/docs/GBS.rst

  %description
  ...

 Actually, you can have this special marker anywhere in the spec file.
-And, it is case-insensitive so you might use e.g. "`GBP-IGNORE-PATCHES:` if you like it better.
+And, it is case-insensitive, so you might use `GBP-IGNORE-PATCHES:`, for example, if you like it better.
 The reason for the GBP prefix is that GBS uses git-buildpackage (gbp) as the backend for patch generation.

-**NOTE!** In addition patch generation when building or exporting, also `gbs import` will ignore patches marked for manual maintenance when importing source rpms.
+**Note:** In addition, pay attention to patch generation when building or exporting.
+Also `gbs import` will ignore patches marked for manual maintenance when importing source rpms.

 Patch macro location
 ````````````````````

-GBS tries to automatically find the correct location where to add the '%patch' macros in the spec file when updating it with the newly generated patches.
-This usually works fine but GBS can also guess wrong.
+GBS tries to automatically find the correct location to add the '%patch' macros in the spec file when updating it with the newly generated patches.
+This usually works fine, but GBS can also guess wrong.
 You can manually mark the location for auto-generated '%patch' macros by adding a `# Gbp-Patch-Macros` marker line into the spec file.
 An excerpt of an example spec file:

 ::